MrEliWood/homework-horiseon/README.md

 The following refactoring was performed in this directory:

  - index.html
-Add class "header" to header div tag
-Add id to "search engine optimization"
+Convert div tags to header, nav, main, section, article, and footer Add id to "search engine optimization"
-Change all content classes to "content-child"
+Change all content classes to "content"
 Change "benefits" class to "benefit"
-Change all benefit classes to "benefit-child"
+Change all benefit classes to "benefit"
 Add alt to all images

  - style.css